MrBeee/roll/Readme.md

 *Excerpt from the py.config file*

-The user can expand this list with new SPS 'flavors', by defining new 'point' and 'relational' record formats
+The user can expand this list with new SPS 'flavors', by defining new 'point' and 'relational' record formats and store these in the config.py file.